5 Marketing Lessons From Obama’s Presidential Campaign

-Today, we’re going to take a look at some insightful lessons from his marketing efforts
+Today, we’re going to take a look at some insightful lessons from his marketing efforts.
+Now, let’s begin.

 Social Media Marketing

-Although social media was crucial for his victory, perhaps Obama’s most powerful digital tool was a massive 13.5 million–name e-mail list which was the results of his digital marketing efforts through the Web site, My.BarackObama.com.
+Although social media was crucial for his victory, perhaps Obama’s most powerful digital tool was a massive 13.5 million–name e-mail list which was the results of his digital marketing efforts through the Website-www.my.BarackObama.com.
 The unprecedented $500 million (most in sums of less than $100) was raised online from 3 million donors.
-With such database, the team was able to send relevant messages always at the right time.
+With such database, the team was able to send relevant messages at the right time.

 Putting Your Fans First